Emimint/Allo_Deneigement/README.md

 2. In you prefered SQL database manager, load the database stored in the `database/deneigement_db.sql` file.
 A database called `deneigement_db` will be created.

-3. To link the database to the app, you will need to configure your own `configBD.interface.php`.
-It needs to be stored in `models/DAO/configs` (`configs` needs to be manually created).
+3. To link the database to the app, you will need to configure your own `configBD.interface.php` file.
+It needs to be stored in `models/DAO/configs` (the `configs` folder needs to be manually created inside `models/DAO`).
 Here is the template of the file:

 ```
 <?php